developer-onizuka/AzureDevops/README.md

 $ git push -u origin developing
 ```

 # 6-2.
-You need a Pull Request to merge into Master Branch
+You need a Pull Request to merge the developing Branch into the Master Branch
 After doing git push in #6-1, you can do "pull request" in Azure Devops so that this commit can be merged into Master Branch.

 <br>